jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 REFACTOR: make it better
 #################################################################################

-* I rename the test
+* I change the name of the test

   .. code-block:: python
     :lineno-start: 98